-The two key developments that form the spine of this change are Elephant Park – on the site of the former Heygate housing estate – and the new ‘Town Centre’ development, which will replace the mall-style Elephant and Castle shopping centre.
+The two main developments at the heart of the regeneration are Elephant Park and the new town centre being built on the site of the Elephant and Castle shopping centre.

-Overall, across the Elephant and Castle area, there are 18 projects, either underway or in the pipeline, that form the core of the regeneration programme.
-These are in addition to the ‘early housing’ developments (90% complete) built to rehouse former residents of the Heygate Estate.
-These projects are plotted alongside the early housing sites on the Regeneration Map and detailed below.
+Overall, across the Elephant and Castle area, there are currently 26 projects that form the core of the regeneration programme (either complete, underway or in the pipeline).
+These are in addition to the ‘early housing’ developments built to rehouse former residents of the Heygate estate.

-The developer, Lendlease, which recently completed nearby Trafalgar Place, is committed to reinvigorating the area with a number of new green spaces – retaining over 100 mature trees and planting hundreds of new ones.
-Lendlease is committed to ensuring its development is one of the most environmentally sustainable urban regeneration projects in the world – and is a participant in the Climate Positive Development Programme, which means Elephant Park will be climate positive when it completes in 2025.
-Elephant Park will include a combined heat and power plant, the Energy Hub, to enable the delivery of net zero-carbon heating and hot water to all the new homes.
+The developer, Lendlease has reinvigorating the area with a number of new green spaces.
+Lendlease has retained over 100 mature trees and planted hundreds more and is committed to making the development one of the most environmentally sustainable urban regeneration projects in the world.
+Lendlease is a participant in the Climate Positive Development Programme, which means Elephant Park will be climate positive by the time it completes in 2025.
+Elephant Park also includes a combined heat and power plant, the Energy Hub, to enable the delivery of net zero-carbon heating and hot water to all the new homes.

 Other significant developments